-Then, after discussing these 3 steps, I’ll share with you some quick hitting saving money tips to help you increase your savings.
+Then, after discussing these three steps, I’ll share with you some quick hitting saving money tips to help you increase your savings.

-Let’s dive into each of these 3 pieces of information.
+Let’s dive into each of these three pieces of information.

 The first step to take before you even decide to save for a new home is figuring out how much home you can afford.